 For a glimpse into Australian history, head to South West Rocks to explore the historic ruins of Trial Bay Gaol.
 Make sure you see the view from the sentry’s lookout.

 Discover the military history of Port Stephens on a guided tour of the historic gun emplacements at Tomaree Head in Tomaree National Park on the north coast of NSW.

+Mountain Maid gold mine tours are cancelled until further notice to protect the health and safety of our visitors and staff.
 Guided tours through Mountain Maid gold mine are available for visitors to Copeland Tops State Conservation Area.
 Walking tours start from Hidden Treasure picnic area.

 Hat Head National Park on the mid-north coast of NSW near South West Rocks is a natural paradise.
 Explore the lighthouse, camp by the beach and go fishing and swimming.

 The historic Sugarloaf Point Lighthouse, at the northern end of Myall Lakes National Park not far from Forster offers coastal views and is a top spot for whale watching.